-12. The assembly is installed properly when the retaining screw can be tightened and it does not cause a bind on the spinning shaft (use medium strength thread lock on the retainer screw).
+- 11. Holding the tool squarely over the water pump assembly tap it firmly into place. - 12.
+The assembly is installed properly when the retaining screw can be tightened and it does not cause a bind on the spinning shaft (use medium strength thread lock on the retainer screw).

-NOTE: It may be necessary to tap the water pump shaft in (hammer) and out (with slide hammer) to insure proper free operation of the shaft.
+NOTE: It may be necessary to tap the outer bearing race in (hammer & blunt punch) or out (with slide hammer) to insure proper free operation of the shaft while the screw is tight.

-13. Reinstall the pulley, belt and fan cover using a 3mm hex key to stop the rotation of the water pump assembly while tightening with medium strength thread lock to 10 ft-lb (14Nm).

-14. Reinstall the cover
+- 13. Reinstall the pulley, belt and fan cover using a 2.5mm hex key to stop the rotation of the water pump assembly while tightening with medium strength thread lock to 10 ft-lb (14Nm). - 14.
+Reinstall the covers